jaredtking/heartbeat/README.md

 ### Alert

 The alert specifies where and how an alert should be sent.
-An alert may contain one or more endpoints.
+An alert may contain one or more endpoints with an array of endpoints.
 Initially, e-mail and sms will be supported.

 ### Example